hervenivon/aws-experiments-data-ingestion-and-analytics/README.md

 $> cdk deploy
 ```

 This command will generate a cloud formation stack that will be pushed to your configured account.
-This will create 60 resources (Roles, Streams, Lambda functions, Container Registry, etc.)
+This will create around 60 resources (Roles, Streams, Lambda functions, Container Registry, etc.) and will also upload prepared data to the AWS Cloud.

+Actual limitations:

-Note: if you change parameters or code of the CloudWatch's dashboard, you must delete it in the console before pushing the update with `cdk`.
+- If you change parameters or code of the CloudWatch's dashboard, you must delete it in the console before deploying the update with `cdk`.
+- The Cloudwatch's dashboard is configured for certain input and output ids of the Kinesis data analytics application.
+If the deployed dashboard doesn't work, please check the current `inputId` and `outpuId` of the Kinesis data analytics application (with: `aws kinesisanalytics describe-application --application-name EnhancementSQLApplication`), update the `./cdk/lib/visualization-construct.ts` accordingly and deploy the CDK application.

 ### Deploy Amazon QuickSight